cassgtz/comps-code/README.md

     * Sign up for a free trial here: [https://ssl.scandit.com/dashboard/sign-up?p=test&source=websdk](https://ssl.scandit.com/dashboard/sign-up?p=test&source=websdk).
 4. Save the files.
 5. Run `npm -force install` to install required packages

-### Deploying to github pages

-To host your own page on github pages, you must have a github account & create a repository for the project.
-In line 2 of package.json, replace the homepage value with:
-`http://<YOUR GITHUB USER NAME>.github.io/<YOUR REPOSITORY NAME>`

-Then, run `npm run deploy`

 ## Available Scripts